TheMonHub/SHIRO/CONTRIBUTING.md

 If you're ready to dive into the codebase and submit new features or bug fixes, this section is for you.

+**Also** read the documentation on [repository](SHIRO/docs/repo.md) for more information on the project structure and how to build and run the project.

+develop → feature → PR → develop

 #### 1. Fork the Repository

 First, you'll need to fork the [SHIRO repository](https://github.com/TheMonHub/SHIRO) to your own GitHub